TheRealSeber/Advent-of-Code-2023/README.md

 [cargo-flamegraph][cargo-flamegraph] will output an SVG that contains a flamegraph of the given program.

-# Some more notes made by Christopher
+# and some more marginal notes made by Christopher...

 ## Divan